Over My Dead Body (2023 film): Development

-Writer Kong Ho Yan was approached by producer Amy Chin, with whom he had previously collaborated on The Midnight After (2014) and the unreleased Goodbye UFO, to produce a comedy film.
+Writer Kong Ho Yan was approached by producer Amy Chin, with whom he had previously collaborated on The Midnight After (2014) and Ciao UFO (2019), to produce a comedy film.
 Kong presented several ideas, including one centered on the Hong Kong property market that follows a group of residents driven to madness by inflated property prices.
 The duo developed the screenplay from March 2019 and completed it by the end of that year.
-Chin then began searching for suitable directors and was advised by filmmaker Philip Yung and actor Yeung Wai Lun to consider Ho Cheuk Tin, who had worked with them on the then-unreleased The Sparring Partner (2022).
+Chin then began searching for suitable directors and was advised by filmmaker Philip Yung and actor Yeung Wai-lun to consider Ho Cheuk Tin, who had worked with them on the then-unreleased The Sparring Partner (2022).
 Ho accepted the invitation in 2021, despite The Sparring Partner being a dark thriller that contrasts with the comedic tone of Over My Dead Body, marking his second feature film.
 He also cited The Seventh Seal (1957) and Shanghai, Shanghai (1990) as significant influences on the film.
 The main cast was handpicked by Chin, and potential cameos began to be arranged once the cast was finalized.
-In October 2021, the film was greenlit and received funding from the Film Development Fund of the Hong Kong Film Development Council, with Yeung Wai Lun and boy group Mirror member Ian Chan reported to be part of the main cast.
+In October 2021, the film was greenlit and received funding from the Film Development Fund of the Hong Kong Film Development Council, with Yeung Wai-lun and boy group Mirror member Ian Chan reported to be part of the main cast.
 Chan later denied being cast on Telegram.
 The film has a total production budget of HK$18.8 million, with the Development Fund consisting of HK$7.6 million.
 In April 2022, Teresa Mo, Ronald Cheng, and another Mirror member Edan Lui were announced as the main cast.
 Mo, who resided in Canada, returned to Hong Kong for filming earlier in January.
 In May, it was announced that the film would be jointly produced by One Cool Film Production, 852 Films, and Icon Group, with Josie Ho attached as a producer, and Jer Lau, Wong You-nam, Jennifer Yu, Hanna Chan, Lau Kong, and Bonnie Wong revealed to star.
 A teaser poster and release date were announced in January 2023, while the official trailer was released in March.

 Filming

 Principal photography began on 21 May 2022, with the first day of filming focused on a wedding scene.
 Approximately two-thirds of the film was shot in a studio, while most of the location shooting took place in Tai Wai, Sha Tin District.
-Director Ho Cheuk Tin chose to set the film in Tai Wai, as it is a new town and logical to have a new housing estate as the setting, with the town only bisected by the canals of Shing Mun River instead of being situated near the sea, which serves as a sarcastic irony to the name of the housing estate, "Seaside Heights", featured in the film.
+Director Ho Cheuk Tin chose to set the film in Tai Wai, as it is a new town and logical to have a new housing estate as the setting, with the town only bisected by the canals of Shing Mun River instead of being situated near the sea, which was designed as an irony to the name of the housing estate "Seaside Heights" in the film.
 Filming wrapped up on 15 June.